AdguardTeam/KnowledgeBaseVPN/docs/general/why-adguard-vpn.md

 Choosing a VPN service, people often face a trade-off between fast vs. safe.
 The AdGuard VPN protocol is a perfect blend of speed and security, so you don’t have to bear slow internet connection or make privacy sacrifices.
 Among other things, it disguises itself as regular traffic and it’s much harder to detect and block it.

 ## 2. Exclusions
 The *Exclusions lists* allow you to select sites for which the VPN should be enabled and for which — disabled.
 There are two operation modes in AdGuard VPN: *General* and *Selective*.
 In *General mode*, VPN works everywhere except websites added to exclusions.
 And vice versa, in *Selective mode*, VPN works nowhere but on websites added to exclusions.
 You can also easily import/export exlcusions lists.
-Read about this feature in *Features overview* for the platform of your device.
+Read about this feature in *Features overview* for the product you are interested in.

 ![An example of an exclusion list for Selective mode](https://cdn.adguard.com/public/Adguard/Blog/vpn_export_exclusions.png)